Stevederoyal/HTLML-CSS/README.md

-# HTLML-CSS
+# YOUTUBE CLONE
-Contains all projects related to html and css i am working on or have worked on
+For my first project using html and CSS, i decided to create a mini youtube clone